Thejanu/Blog-API/README.md

 ```

 ## License & Contact 📬
 This demo is provided as-is for learning and prototyping.
-No license specified — add one if you plan to publish.
+No license specified, add one if you plan to publish.
 Questions or improvements: open an issue or submit a PR on your